 Those looking for an intuitive way to record and mix audio should enjoy the free version of VirtualDJ, which provides users with an easy-to-use interface in which to tweak audio.
 The first thing new users might notice when launching VirtualDJ is that the interface is modeled after a traditional DJ table.
 There are two decks to load tracks onto, and numerous dials and sliders for adjusting pitch, volume, and other audio aspects.
 There are even two “records” that users can scratch and spin if they please.
 Tracks are displayed as overlapping waveforms at the top of the screen, which allows users to line up two different tracks at precise intervals.

 Users coming to VirtualDJ for musical purposes will also find an array of effects to use, including reverb and flanging.
 The program also allows users to splice samples into their songs; the default samples — which include an air raid siren and a person saying “pump it up!” — are kind of dull, but what is really nice about the program is the ability to create your own samples.
-The process is straightforward thanks to VirtualDJ’s readable interface, so if you wanted to cut out the chorus of Take On Me and speed it up alongside a hip-hop beat, for example, you could to do in a matter of minutes.
+The process is straightforward thanks to VirtualDJ’s readable interface, so if you wanted to cut out the chorus of Take On Me, speed it up alongside a hip-hop beat, and throw in some digital bagpipes, for example, you could to do in a matter of minutes.

-Of course, VirtualDJ is hardly perfect.
+As good as it is though, VirtualDJ is hardly perfect.
 The options for editing audio are relatively shallow and the built-in effects are pretty basic, so users looking to really experiment with audio will probably want to look elsewhere.
-Still, with it’s very intuitive interface, VirtualDJ is a great tool for aspiring musicians looking to dip their toes into mixing and editing.
+Still, with its very intuitive interface, VirtualDJ is a great tool for aspiring musicians looking to dip their toes into mixing and editing.

 Download now for: